 Equally, this table service is typically not included in your bill.

 If you walk away from a bar or restaurant without tipping, then you’re basically saying you were upset about the service.
 So tip as a matter of course (unless you genuinely had a terrible experience).

 - Learn more about tipping in Vienna

 (The correct way to tackle the escalator)

 Not sure an explanation is needed.
 Essentially, keep the left side free for people in a rush.

 I haven’t figured out when or why that rare and somewhat illogical event occurs.
-I suspect it’s the universe reminding us that there are no certainties in life.
+Perhaps it’s a social experiment run by city scientists.
+Or perhaps the universe merely chooses to remind us there are no certainties in life.